Pension Bible

 Limitations

-• More expensive than specialist SIPP providers
+• 0.35% rate is more expensive than specialist SIPP providers at sub-£500k pots

 Details